Jules Gounon: 2018–2020: Official factory driver for Bentley

-In 2018, Jules Gounon at the age of 23, was signed by Bentley M-Sport as an official factory driver for Blancpain GT Series Endurance Cup and Intercontinental GT Challenge, replacing Oliver Jarvis.
+In 2018, Gounon, at the age of 23, was signed by Bentley M-Sport as an official factory driver for Blancpain GT Series Endurance Cup and Intercontinental GT Challenge, replacing Oliver Jarvis.
 With Steven Kane and Guy Smith, the Frenchman had to develop the new Bentley Continental GT3 which replaced the former generation.
 In Paul Ricard, he scored his maiden podium with Bentley finishing second.
 He missed the win because of a bonnet problem.
 For the 2018 24 Hours of Spa, he had to leave the race after some braking problems.
 He also did a one-off in Super GT for the Fuji 500-mile race.
 He finished thirteenth which represented the best result of the team that season in the Japanese championship.
-Jules Gounon said about that 2018 season: "I have progressed and learnt a lot. [...]
+Gounon said about that 2018 season: "I have progressed and learnt a lot. [...]
 I had to get used with a new car.
 The target was to have a good car at the end of the season.
 Unfortunately, we had a lack of speed in straight lines.
 With this new Continental GT3, Bentley started again from the beginning.
 2018 was a season of development.
 After more than two years of work with German people, I discovered another vision of motorsport with a different way of working.
 The Bentley Continental GT3 will have a say in 2019".